andrelucas/authenticator-python/README.md

 ## Test

+I use the dbstore backend for Ceph, which automatically installs a user with a set keypair, mapping to uid 'testid'.
+I test with `s3cmd`.

 If you don't have s3cmd configured already, this will do it for a server on `localhost:3000` and using the Ceph default keypair.
+Clearly, this will overwrite any existing `~/.s3cfg`.

 ```sh
 s3cmd --access_key='0555b35654ad1656d804' \